 Whether you’re new to the world of blockchain technology or are simply looking to sharpen your sensibilities when it comes to distinguishing the market’s key players, there is always more to learn.
-Cryptocurrency trading is fueled by hype and that means that new players are always popping up and disappearing.
+Cryptocurrency trading is fuelled by hype and that means that new players are always popping up and disappearing.
 Bitcoin remains the constant staple in this everchanging landscape and also serves as a useful benchmark against which to understand and evaluate other actors.
+Find out more about 1 BTC to USD here.
 If you’ve got things like a graph of bitcoin price history saved to your bookmarks, there’s a good chance you’ve also encountered the name Ripple.
 If you are interested to learn how it stacks up against its forebearer, read on to discover the similarities and differences between Bitcoin and Ripple.

 The risk remains the same